 Risks and Causes of Biceps Tendon Rupture

-Older age, heavy overhead activities, shoulder overuse, smoking and corticosteroid medications and statins increases the risk of biceps tendon rupture.
+Older age, heavy overhead activities, shoulder overuse, smoking and corticosteroid medications and statins increase the risk of biceps tendon rupture.

 Overuse can cause a range of shoulder problems, including tendonitis, shoulder impingement, and rotator cuff injuries.
 Having any of these conditions puts more stress on the biceps tendon, making it more likely to weaken or tear.

-Acute traumatic injury, heavy weightlifting, or injury during sporting activities may be the reason of rupture in younger patients.
+Acute traumatic injury, heavy weightlifting, or injury during sporting activities may be the reason for rupture in younger patients.